hzeller/ldgraphy/design.md

 Everything is controlled by a BeagleBone Black or Green.
-It has the nice property that it is a common ARM machine running Linux (so offers the comfortable environment of a full operating system including networking), but it also has a built-in Programmable Realtime Unit (PRU) - a fast (200Mhz), independent microcontroller essentially to help do the timing-accurate parts interfacing the hardware.
+It has the nice property that it is a common ARM machine running Linux (so offers the comfortable environment of a full operating system including networking and can do all the work like converting Gerbers and do image processing), but it also has a built-in Programmable Realtime Unit (PRU) - a fast (200Mhz), independent microcontroller essentially to help do the timing-accurate parts interfacing the hardware.